edwardisintou/GraphRepresentation/README.md

 3. Correct implementations of algorithms will get 70% of the marks, design/use/explain efficient algorithms are marked as well.

 ## Clarifications and Explanations
-Detailed clarifications and explanations can be found in file "project_details".
+Detailed clarifications and explanations can be found in file "Explanations".